bioconda/bioconda.github.io/_sources/recipes/rsem/README.rst.txt

 .. conda:recipe:: rsem
    :replaces_section_title:

    RSEM is a software package for estimating gene and isoform expression levels from RNA\-Seq data.
-The RSEM package provides an user\-friendly interface\, supports threads for parallel computation of the EM algorithm\, single\-end and paired\-end read data\, quality scores\, variable\-length reads and RSPD estimation.
-In addition\, it provides posterior mean and 95\% credibility interval estimates for expression levels.
-For visualization\, It can generate BAM and Wiggle files in both transcript\-coordinate and genomic\-coordinate.
-Genomic\-coordinate files can be visualized by both UCSC Genome browser and Broad Institute\'s Integrative Genomics Viewer \(IGV\).
-Transcript\-coordinate files can be visualized by IGV.
-RSEM also has its own scripts to generate transcript read depth plots in pdf format.
-The unique feature of RSEM is\, the read depth plots can be stacked\, with read depth contributed to unique reads shown in black and contributed to multi\-reads shown in red.
-In addition\, models learned from data can also be visualized.
-Last but not least\, RSEM contains a simulator.

    :homepage: https://deweylab.github.io/RSEM/
-   :license: GPLv3
+   :license: GPL3
    :recipe: /`rsem <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/rsem>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/rsem/meta.yaml>`_
    :links: doi: :doi:`10.1186/1471-2105-12-323`, biotools: :biotools:`rsem`

+   \"RSEM is a software package for estimating gene and isoform expression levels from RNA\-Seq data. \"
+   \"The RSEM package provides an user\-friendly interface\, supports threads for parallel computation \"
+   \"of the EM algorithm\, single\-end and paired\-end read data\, quality scores\, variable\-length reads \"
+   \"and RSPD estimation.
+In addition\, it provides posterior mean and 95\% credibility interval \"
+   \"estimates for expression levels.
+For visualization\, It can generate BAM and Wiggle files in both \"
+   \"transcript\-coordinate and genomic\-coordinate.
+Genomic\-coordinate files can be visualized by both \"
+   \"UCSC Genome browser and Broad Institute\'s Integrative Genomics Viewer \(IGV\).
+Transcript\-coordinate \"
+   \"files can be visualized by IGV.
+RSEM also has its own scripts to generate transcript read depth \"
+   \"plots in pdf format.
+The unique feature of RSEM is\, the read depth plots can be stacked\, with read \"
+   \"depth contributed to unique reads shown in black and contributed to multi\-reads shown in red.
+In \"
+   \"addition\, models learned from data can also be visualized.
+Last but not least\, RSEM contains a \"
+   \"simulator.\"

 .. conda:package:: rsem

    |downloads_rsem| |docker_rsem|

-   :versions: 1.3.2-0, 1.3.1-1, 1.3.1-0, 1.3.0-4, 1.3.0-3, 1.3.0-2, 1.3.0-1, 1.3.0-0, 1.2.28-2, 1.2.28-0, 1.2.22-0, 1.2.21-5, 1.2.21-4, 1.2.21-3
+   :versions: 1.3.2-1, 1.3.2-0, 1.3.1-1, 1.3.1-0, 1.3.0-4, 1.3.0-3, 1.3.0-2, 1.3.0-1, 1.3.0-0, 1.2.28-2, 1.2.28-0, 1.2.22-0, 1.2.21-5, 1.2.21-4, 1.2.21-3

    :depends bioconductor-biobase:
    :depends bioconductor-ebseq:
    :depends htslib: >=1.9,<1.10.0a0
    :depends libgcc-ng: >=7.3.0
+   :depends libstdcxx-ng: >=7.3.0
    :depends perl: >=5.26.2,<5.26.3.0a0
    :depends perl-module-build:
-   :depends r-base: >=3.5.1,<3.5.2.0a0
+   :depends r-base:
    :depends samtools:
    :depends ucsc-bigwigsummary:
-   :depends zlib: >=1.2.11,<1.3.0a0
    :requirements:

    .. rubric:: Installation